babenkoivan/elastic-scout-driver-plus/docs/search-results.md

 Whenever your search request is ready to be executed, you have several options:

+## Raw

-## 1. You can get a raw response from Elasticsearch:
+You can get a raw response from Elasticsearch:

  ```php
 $rawSearchResults = MyModel::boolSearch()